Apple Fries with Caramel Cream Dip

 This post may contain affiliate links.
 See our disclosure policy.

 Apple fries are one of my favorite sweet treats!
 Crisp apple wedges are lightly battered and fried in a pan, then sprinkled with a cinnamon-sugar mix.
-What really sets these fried apples apart is the dipping sauce.
-You’ll love this creamy, caramel-infused dip.
+Pair with our creamy, caramel-infused dip.

 Featured with this recipe